High Content Screening

 Wako Software Suite

-Wako Software Suite (WSS) is software designed by FUJIFILM Wako Automation that enhances the functionality of the Yokogawa CV8000.
+Wako Software Suite (WSS) is software designed by Wako Automation that enhances the functionality of the Yokogawa CV8000.
 Wako takes a pragmatic approach to imaging.
 Often more efficient workflows lead to much greater returns than can be accomplished through hardware alone.
 WSS was designed not only to provide applications that significantly improve the efficiency and flexibility of the CV8000, but it is used to rapidly add new features requested by customers.
 The best part of WSS is that it comes totally free with the purchase of a Yokogawa CV8000.

 One Powerful Suite of Software Turns Your Idea Into Reality